 Charity outlets – The most well known is Emmaus, but there are many more charities in France worth a look.
 Whereas Emmaus stocks virtually everything, especially in its bigger outlets such as Poitiers (86) places like the Red Cross will stock items to do with decoration such as curtains, cushions etc. Look for smaller associations such as Reve Enfant at Civray (86) and the Red Cross at Ruffec (16) for example.
 They will also have decorative and small furniture items.

 Take advantage of the eco-prets and tax benefits available.
-If you are fiscally resident in France, then it may pay to look at the benefits of the new eco-prets (a 0% loan) available for the installation of anything that stops pollution and saves energy eg: new fosse septiques, insulation, double glazing etc. There are also tax benefits for energy saving installations.
+If you are fiscally resident in France, then it may pay to look at the benefits of an eco-prets (a 0% loan) available for the installation of anything that stops pollution and saves energy eg: new fosse septiques, insulation, double glazing etc. There are also tax benefits for energy saving installations.
 The down side is that you need to pay a professional to do the work.
 The upside is that if you pay little or no tax each year, you could end up with 50% of the cost of the installation refunded when your tax return is deposited.
 Your local tax office should be able to give you information about what comes under the rules.

 If you don’t ask, you will never know.
 There are organisations throughout France that help with funding towards many energy saving/non polluting installations.
 Try your local Mairie or Central Social who may have this information.
 If they don’t contact the Prefecture of your department.